Palais des congrès de Paris: Venues

 The palace also has numerous conference rooms and a two-level shopping arcade.

 During the 1999 extension, the exhibition areas were doubled with three additional levels and two new flat halls.
-The new Bordeaux amphitheatre is built in an inverted cone, visible on the façade.
-Its new architectural form in an inclined plane makes it unique and of international renown today.
+The new Bordeaux amphitheatre is built as an inverted cone, that is visible on the façade.
+It's a new architectural form set on an incline.

 The convention centre is managed by the company Viparis.